-The connected smart home industry is predicted to be worth $121bn by 2022, with HEMS taking a $3billion share of that market.
-The technology is growing in popularity and undergoing constant and rapid development.
-It promises greater control and peace of mind for consumers, and increased eﬃciency and proﬁtability for appliance manufacturers and utility providers.
+The smart home industry is predicted to be worth $121 billion by 2022, with Home Energy Management Systems (HEMS) taking a $3.15 billion share of that market.
+HEMS technology is growing in popularity and undergoing constant and rapid development.
+It promises savings, control and peace of mind for consumers, as well as growth opportunities for energy utilities, appliance manufacturers and connected home platform providers.

-This conference will bring together senior representatives from energy utilities, home energy management and automation system vendors, industry associations and others to discuss the latest challenges, business strategies and best practices in terms of energy management in the smart home space.
-The two-day event will feature informative presentations and engaging discussions centering on the challenges to widespread adoption and the growth and revenue opportunities afforded by new data streams, demand response programs and interoperability partnerships.
+ACI’s 2017 Smart Home Energy Management Systems Conference will bring together senior representatives from energy utilities, HEMS providers, platform developers, technology providers, industry associations and more.
+The two-day event will feature informative presentations and engaging discussions examining the challenges to widespread adoption and the growth and revenue opportunities afforded by innovations in technology, business strategy and customer engagement.

 All ACI’s events attract a targeted group of senior level executives and decision-makers from the industry.
 Our meetings are strictly end-user focused.
 Only a select group of companies are invited to sponsor the event—to ensure the emphasis is on the industry participants, and making sure our delegates have a valuable and positive experience.

 Delegates will be drawn from:

 Job roles include Heads of:

 Allied Market Research (AMR) is the market research and business consulting wing of Allied Analytics LLP based out of Pune in India with corporate centers across the world.
 The firm equips global enterprises as well as small and medium businesses with premier market intelligence.
 AMR, in collaboration with more than 200 industry experts and critics, strives to build an extensive reference database for its clients.
 This includes 1,800 syndicate and client-customized reports for all major industry verticals business segments.
 More than 900 focused reports are added each year that places end products and services at the niche of commercial success.